 Carbine trotted around the side of the house, head and tail held high, as if proud that he’d survived.
 He snorted and pranced, keeping his distance from the smoldering remains of the barn and the monster’s carcass.

-Leaving him to wander around, I began to clean myself up.
+Leaving him to wander around, I cleaned myself up in the creek.

-First, I washed away the crusted scab over my chest and got a good look at the cut.
+The filthy and crusted scab over my chest was inspected and carefully washed first.
 The single claw that caught me ripped the flesh deep enough to warrant a few stitches.
-I got lucky, if all three claws had hit me with their full force, I’d be inside the creature’s belly by now.
+I’d gotten lucky, if all three claws had hit me with their full force, I’d be inside the creature’s belly by now.

-Then, downing a couple slugs of whiskey, I bit down on a piece of folded leather before drizzling some across the wound.
+Then swallowing a couple slugs of whiskey, I bit down on a piece of folded leather before drizzling some of the harsh liquid across the wound.
 Tears rolled from my eyes at the burst of fresh pain.
-Then I stitched the gash shut, screaming through clenched teeth as the thin thread pulled torn flesh back together.
+Then I stitched the gash shut, screaming through clenched teeth as the thread pulled torn flesh back together.

-Once I finished, the stitches looked horrible, but they’d hold.
+Once finished, the stitches looked horrible, but they’d hold.

 I looked like hammered crap.

-After cleaning myself up in the freezing cold creek the best I could, I rocked in a chair on the porch, staring at the remains of the beast.
+After cleaning myself up the best I could, I rocked back and forth on the porch, staring at the remains of the beast.

 Even dead, it was frightening to behold.

 Large and powerful, corded with muscle under pebbled tan hide.
-The undamaged eye that had been so menacing last night was now glazed over, but the teeth and claws showed the creature’s lethality.
+The undamaged eye that’d been so menacing last night was glazed over, but the teeth and claws still showed the creature’s lethality.
 I’d never seen or even heard of anything like it.